waimea-lscammell-300DTD/300DTD-Assesment-Luke/design.md

 The customers wanting the Crochet: The website needs to be easy to use and look good, they need to be able to see the products.

+- Ask some family members or friends to try out the website and give feedback for further

 Jess (admin): can easily add products and move around the website easily, she can monitor the sales easily and sort the prices.

 - Get images and prices for the different products she wants to sell.
-- Ask her what she wants her website to look like, getting colours.
+- Ask her what she wants her website to look like, getting colors and layouts.

 ### Proposed Solution